Skincare during pregnancy: the guide to pregnancy-safe skincare

 Pregnancy is an exciting time, but it often comes with many skincare challenges.
-Most pregnant people wonder which skincare products are OK to use and which ones aren’t.
-Is salicylic acid during pregnancy OK?
+Most pregnant people wonder which skincare products are safe to use and which ones aren’t.
+Is salicylic acid safe during pregnancy?
 What about glycolic acid?
-Is retinol OK during pregnancy?
+Can you use retinol when pregnant?
 The answers might surprise you!

 First, it’s always important to check with your physician and discuss the specific skincare products you want to use.
-Happily, most skincare products such as cleansers, toners, moisturisers, eye creams, scrubs, and lip balms are fine for use throughout pregnancy.
+Happily, most skincare products such as cleansers, toners, moisturisers, eye creams and exfoliants are safe to use throughout pregnancy.
+More good news: do you experience dry lips during pregnancy?
+Lip balms are also safe to use when pregnant.
 However, pregnancy skincare involving certain active ingredients are a different issue.

 Misinformation about pregnancy skincare creates frustration and confusion for pregnant people during a time they should be enjoying to the fullest.
 To get some much-needed clarification, we consulted the American College of Obstetricians and Gynecologists regarding the ingredients we’re asked about most.
 Here’s what they had to say:

-- Salicylic acid (BHA) is a superior exfoliant for skin, and the small percentages used in skincare are OK to use while pregnant.
-You can also consider using glycolic acid or lactic acid (AHA) exfoliants during your pregnancy.
+Do you have an oily skin during pregnancy?
+Salicylic acid (BHA) is a superior exfoliant for skin, and the small percentages used in skincare are safe to use while pregnant.
+You can also consider using glycolic acid or lactic acid (AHA) exfoliants if you have dry skin during pregnancy.
 What about in-office AHA or BHA peels?
 AHA peels are preferred if the peel is to be applied over a large area of the body.